tradingview-pine-seeds/docs/faq.md

 __Q:__ __How to set up access to the data source and not store access keys in code?__

-__A:__ Use [envinonment varialbe][env_var].
+__A:__ Use [environment variables][env_var] in your code.
 Go to the repository settings.
-Open _Secrets_ section.
+Open the _Secrets_ section.
 Create a variable with a token or password in it.
-Then use that variable in public code.
+Then use that variable in your code.

 __Q:__ __Can only trading data be integrated?__